- Breaking down scripts

 Inspired by feature films and animation, Diana De Mol has been making costumes since early childhood.
-She attended the Rietveld art college, specializing in fashion and theatre design, with a minor in photography.
+She attended the Rietveld art college, specializing in fashion and theater design, with a minor in photography.

-Soon after, she moved to Los Angeles to gain further experience in the film industry, interning at the special effects company ' The Creature Company'.
+Soon after, she moved to Los Angeles to gain further experience in the film industry, interning at the special effects company ' The Creature Company' under Lino Stavole.

 Diana continued to travel, and worked on various projects around the world.
 She worked as a trainee on the Victoria's Secret Fashion show, and was asked to return as an assistant the following years.
 During her time in New York, she also had the opportunity to work with different artists on international projects.